Loa River: Course

-The Loa's sources are located on Andean mountain slopes at the foot of Miño Volcano.
-The upper Loa basin is flanked on the west by a ridge with elevations that reach above 4500 m, whereas to the east lies a volcanic chain (including Aucanquilcha, Palpana and San Pedro), which separates it from endorheic basins as that of Salar de Ascotán.
+The Loa's sources are located on Andean mountain slopes at the foot of Miño Volcano, near Ollagüe, at an elevation of more than 4000 m.
+The upper Loa basin is flanked on the west by a ridge, the Sierra del Medio, with elevations that reach above 4500 m and that hosts some of the world's largest copper deposits.
+To the east lies a volcanic chain—including Aucanquilcha, Palpana and San Pedro—which separates the Loa's course from endorheic basins such as that of Salar de Ascotán.

-The river flows south on an elevated plateau from 4000 m to 2500 m altitude, part of the Alto Loa National Reserve, for about 150 km, to the oasis of Chiu Chiu.
-The upper courses of the river are at a considerable elevation above sea level and receive water from the Andes, mainly of two major tributaries: San Pedro de Inacaliri River and Salado River.
-The former joins the Loa near Conchi dam and reservoir and the latter about 3 km south of Chiu Chiu.
-The water of its upper course and tributaries is fresh.
-However the lower course (as in all the rivers of this region) becomes brackish.
+The river flows south on an elevated plateau from 4000 m to 2500 m altitude, part of the Alto Loa National Reserve, for about 150 km, through a canyon to the oasis of Chiu Chiu.
+In this upper stretch the Loa receives the Blanco River and, further south, the Chela River, before being joined by its two principal tributaries: the San Pedro de Inacaliri River, which joins the Loa near the Conchi dam and reservoir, and the Salado River, which joins it a few kilometers south of Chiu Chiu.
+The water of the upper course and its tributaries is fresh, but the lower course—like other rivers of the region—becomes brackish; the Salado in particular contributes a heavy salt load that renders the Loa's water downstream nearly undrinkable, although it has historically been used by the population of Calama and for irrigating certain crops.

-From Chiu Chiu, the Loa flows west and north in a great curve to Quillagua.
-After flowing west for 115 km in this portion of its course and having run through the city of Calama, the Loa receives the waters of San Salvador River at the locality of Chacance.
-Thence the river flows north for about 80 km to Quillagua at about 800 m altitude.
-The Sloman dam is on this section.
+From Chiu Chiu, the Loa turns west and flows for about 115 km deeper into the Atacama Desert, running through the city of Calama before reaching the locality of Chacance, where it receives the waters of the San Salvador River.
+There the river bends again, this time north, and flows for about 80 km to the oasis of Quillagua, at about 800 m altitude.
+Some geological studies suggest that a shallow lake once existed in this stretch of the basin, possibly part of a broader series of lakes that formed in the altiplano and in the Intermediate Depression of the Antofagasta Region during wetter periods.
+The Sloman dam is located on this section of the river.

-From Quillagua, its partly dry channel turns westward again and marks the border between the regions of Tarapacá and Antofagasta.
-Along its lower course, the Loa flows through a 500 m canyon, which crosses the Chilean Coastal Range.
-The river reaches the Pacific Ocean in lat.
-21° 26' S., a few miles south of the old port of Huanillos.
+From Quillagua, the river makes its final turn to the west, its partly dry channel marking the border between the Tarapacá and Antofagasta regions.
+Along its lower course, the Loa flows through a 500 m canyon that crosses the Chilean Coastal Range before reaching the Pacific Ocean at Caleta Huelén, near Tocopilla, a few miles south of the old port of Huanillos, carrying with it a heavy concentration of salts accumulated along its long desert course.

 The hydrologic regime of the river basin is rain-dominated.
-The increase of its water volume occurs mainly in January and February, as a consequence of the phenomenon known locally as Bolivian Winter.
+The increase in water volume occurs mainly in January and February, driven by precipitation in the altiplano region, a phenomenon known locally as the Bolivian Winter (invierno altiplánico).
+On 26 January 2019, heavy rainfall associated with that year's altiplano winter caused the river to overflow and flood parts of the city of Calama.